-The significant commitments and contingencies of the Company as of December 31, 2021 and 2020, except for note 6(12), were as follows:
+The significant commitments and contingencies of the Company as of December 31, 2022 and 2021, except for note 6(12), were as follows:

-- (1) As of December 31, 2021 and 2020, a guarantee letter for import tariffs and VAT which the Company requested a bank to issue to the Taipei Customs Administration amounting to \$4,000 thousand and \$3,000 thousand, respectively. - (2) As of December 31, 2021 and 2020, the significant outstanding commitments for construction and purchase of property, plant and equipment amounted to \$142,963 thousand and \$356,097 thousand, respectively.

-- (3) As of December 31, 2021 and 2020, the total amount of promissory notes deposited by the Company at the bank for acquiring borrowings limit and credit line of forward exchange trading was \$1,724,768 thousand and \$1,707,872 thousand, respectively. - (4) As of December 31, 2021, a promissory note and a guarantee letter issued by a bank to Taiwan Small & Medium Enterprise Counselling Foundation as a guarantee of government subsidies for the research and development project amounted \$30,876 thousand and \$12,500 thousand, respectively.
+- (1) A guarantee letter for import tariffs and VAT which the Company requested a bank to issue to the Taipei Customs Administration, Ministry of Finance amounting to both \$4,000 thousand. - (2) The significant outstanding commitments for construction and purchase of property, plant and equipment amounted to \$113,507 thousand and \$142,963 thousand, respectively. - (3) The total amount of promissory notes deposited by the Company at the bank for acquiring borrowings limit and credit line of forward exchange trading was \$1,727,161 thousand and \$1,724,768 thousand, respectively. - (4) As of December 31, 2022, a promissory note and a guarantee letter issued by a bank to Taiwan Small & Medium Enterprise Counselling Foundation as a guarantee of government subsidies for the research and development project amounted \$30,876 thousand and \$18,376 thousand, respectively.

-10. Losses due to major disasters: None
+10. Significant disaster losses: None